 Bilbo paid the cost without a wince.
 Ale from the Green Dragon was excellent and he enjoyed having some on hand.
 And, to be honest, he was a crap brewer.

-“Pleasure doing business with you again, Mr. Baggins,” Daisy told him before slipping him a half-pint of ale on her way to take care of a table.
+“Pleasure doing business with you again, Mr. Baggins,” Daisy told him before slipping him a half-pint of hobbit-strength ale on her way to take care of a table.

-He settled back into his seat and sipped at his ale.
+He settled back into his seat and sipped at his drink.
 If he remembered the schedule right Dís was packing up the last of the dwarrow in the Blue Mountains and would be heading out to Erebor.
 The trip had been planned to go through the Shire to take advantage of the abundant production of foodstuffs available.